 The text below is automatically translated using Microsoft Azure Translator

-As a child, she was very happy with a slap-in-the-go smile, including with girlfriends.
-They had in the house an old fashioned bed stitch that was her play area.
+Justine (1930): As a child she was very cheerful with the limp smile every now and then, also together with girlfriends.
+They had an old-fashioned bed stitch in the house that was her play corner.
 She had some books and a doll, made of celluloid that the arms were a bit loose from.
 She was 10 years old when the war broke out.
-Sometimes hundreds of planes would come over at night.
-That scared her so much, she hid under the sheets.
-"There's something about that," s what she says now.
-The doll she played with still has them, one arm has completely decayed and is apart, the other is damaged.
-"War must never happen again" she says, "everyone must live in peace with each other
+Sometimes hundreds of planes came over at night.
+That made her so scared she hid under the sheets.
+'There's something left over from that' she said.
+She still has the doll she played with, one arm is completely gone and is separated, the other is damaged.
+"War must never happen again" she says, "everyone must live in peace with each other!"
+The stickers come from my own childhood (+/- 1985), that was my treasure.
+I would never have put them anywhere at the time, but kept them carefully!
+The flower on the dress I got from a child of today: "for your artwork" she said.
+That playing is of all times.

 Rosemarijn